gmena/c4-back-spring/README.md

-# Back-end for Connect Four clone game using Spring
+# Back-end for Connect Four clone game using Spring / Java

 Two players can start a game and play it using REST calls.
 No authentication is performed.

+## Usage

 Start the server.